Architecture¶

 Build Stages¶

-- Downloads specified version and architecture
+- Downloads the specified Bitcoin Core version and architecture from bitcoincore.org and extracts it to

-- Rust toolchain (version 1.75.0)
+/opt/bitcoin-{VERSION}/ - Installs the Rust toolchain (version 1.92.0)

-- Startup Script: Copies
+/usr/local/bin/ - Copies

-start-services.shas entrypoint
+start-services.shas the entrypoint

 Startup Sequence¶